Autogyro: Winter War

 During the Winter War of 1939–1940, the Red Army Air Force used armed Kamov A-7 autogyros to provide fire correction for artillery batteries, carrying out 20 combat flights.
-The A-7 was the first rotary-wing aircraft designed for combat, armed with one 7.62mm PV-1 machine gun, a pair of 7.62mm DA machine guns, and six rockets RS-82, or four FAB-100 bombs.
+The A-7 was the first rotary-wing aircraft designed for combat, armed with one 7.62×54mmR PV-1 machine gun, a pair of Degtyaryov machine guns, and six RS-82 rockets or four FAB-100 bombs.

 World War II

 The Avro Rota autogyro, a military version of the Cierva C.30, was used by the Royal Air Force to calibrate coastal radar stations during and after the Battle of Britain.

 In World War II, Germany pioneered a very small gyroglider rotor kite, the Focke-Achgelis Fa 330 "Bachstelze" (wagtail), towed by U-boats to provide aerial surveillance.

 The Imperial Japanese Army developed the Kayaba Ka-1 autogyro for reconnaissance, artillery-spotting, and anti-submarine uses.
 The Ka-1 was based on the Kellett KD-1 first imported to Japan in 1938.
 The craft was initially developed for use as an observation platform and for artillery spotting duties.
 The army liked the craft's short take-off span, and especially its low maintenance requirements.
 Production began in 1941, with the machines assigned to artillery units for spotting the fall of shells.
 These carried two crewmen: a pilot and a spotter.

 Later, the Japanese Army commissioned two small aircraft carriers intended for coastal antisubmarine (ASW) duties.
 The spotter's position on the Ka-1 was modified to carry one small depth charge.
 Ka-1 ASW autogyros operated from shore bases as well as the two small carriers.
 They appear to have been responsible for at least one submarine sinking.

 With the beginning of German invasion in USSR June 1941, the Soviet Air Force organized new courses for training Kamov A-7 aircrew and ground support staff.
 In August 1941, per the decision of the chief artillery directorate of the Red Army, based on the trained flight group and five combat-ready A-7 autogyros, the 1st autogyro artillery spotting aircraft squadron was formed, which was included in the strength of the 24th Army of the Soviet Air Force, combat active in the area around Elnya near Smolensk.
 From 30 August to 5 October 1941 the autogyros made 19 combat sorties for artillery spotting.
 Not one autogyro was lost in action, while the unit was disbanded in 1942 due to the shortage of serviceable aircraft.